qiao-xin/Scripts_for_GB/calculate_Ka_Ks_pipeline/README.md

 # A pipeline used to compute Ka and Ks.

-A method named gamma-MYN method (a Modified version of Yang-Nielsen method) ([γ-MYN](https://biologydirect.biomedcentral.com/articles/10.1186/1745-6150-4-20)) was used to estimate Ka and Ks values
+A method named gamma-MYN method (a Modified version of Yang-Nielsen method) ([γ-MYN](https://biologydirect.biomedcentral.com/articles/10.1186/1745-6150-4-20)) was used to estimate Ka and Ks values. ([MAFFT (L-INS-i)](https://mafft.cbrc.jp/alignment/software/)) was used to perform pairwise alignment of protein sequences for each duplicate gene pair.

 | | |
 | --- | --- |